Table of Contents

 The main objective of this act is to provide a legal framework for the registration and regulation of societies in India.
 It enables them to acquire property, sue or be sued in their name and operate as institutions with distinct identities from their members.
 This will help them carry out activities such as social welfare projects, charitable donations, research initiatives etc., which are beneficial to society.

-2. What happens after registration?
+3. What happens after society registration?toggle icon

 Yes, non-compliance with provisions laid down in Society Registration Act 1860 may lead you into trouble due to the imposition of fines or imprisonment of up to six months or both depending upon the gravity & nature violation committed by you.

-The time taken for your society’s registration process depends on how quickly you submit all necessary documents and how efficiently the RoS processes them—generally speaking.
+The time taken for your society’s registration process depends on how quickly you submit all necessary documents and how efficiently the RoS processes them - generally speaking.
 However, it may take anywhere from two weeks to six months.

-5. What rights do registered societies have?
+7. What rights do registered societies have?toggle icon

 Registered societies have several rights granted under them being recognised as legal entities according to this act.
 They can acquire property in their name, sue or be sued in their name, operate independently from their members, enter into contracts, open bank accounts etc., basically enjoy all those rights which any other entity would have if registered legally in India.